 Created in 1999 by artistic director Tristan Sharps, dreamthinkspeak is a key practitioner of site-responsive performance.
 The work interweaves live performance with film and installations to create extraordinary journeys that are technically ambitious, visually layered and popular with audiences wherever they are performed.
 Previous works have taken place in a variety of physical and architectural contexts from an underground abattoir in Clerkenwell, to a disused paper factory in Moscow to the formeTreasury in Perth to the vast Zuidas office complex in Amsterdam.

+HULL UK CITY OF CULTURE 2017 and dreamthinkspeak

+Present

+ONE DAY, MAYBE

+created by dreamthinkspeak

+commissioned by HULL UK CITY OF CULTURE 2017

 ONE DAY, MAYBE was originally commissioned by Asian Culture Complex, The Museum of Art, Kochi, 21st Century Museum of Art, Kanazawa, AsiaNow and dreamthinkspeak.

 Hull UK City of Culture 2017